yogadharshinis/Yoga/README.md

         <h2>About Me</h2>
         <span>Introduction</span>
     </div>
-    <p>Hello, I'm Yogadhashini, a passionate web developer based in [Your Location].
+    <p>Hello, I'm Yogadharshini, a passionate web developer based in [Your Location].
 With a strong foundation in HTML, CSS, and JavaScript, I enjoy creating responsive and user-friendly websites.
 My journey in web development began with a curiosity for turning ideas into interactive digital experiences.</p>

     <div class="about-container">
         <div class="about-img">